karunasato/Workout_Tracker/README.md

 * Write descriptive, meaningful commit messages so that you and anyone else looking at your repository can easily understand its history.

-* Don't commit half-done work, for the sake of your collaborators (and your future self!).

-* Test your application before you commit to ensure functionality at every step in the development process.

-We want you to have well over 200 commits by graduation, so commit early and often!

-## Submission on BCS

-You are required to submit the following:

-* The URL to the deployed application
+The URL to the deployed application:

-* The URL to the GitHub repository
+The URL to the GitHub repository: https://github.com/karunasato/Workout_Tracker.git